Free Consultation · Call 24/7

 Our team of car accident lawyers is determined to hold negligent people responsible for their actions and the harm they caused others.
 At Levin & Perconti, we will never settle a case for anything less than it’s worth.

 Hundreds of thousands of drivers occupy the roads of Chicago and Cook County every day.
 That puts everyone who drives at increased risk of getting into an accident as they head from one destination to the next.
-According to the Illinois Department of Transportation (IDOT), the total number of crashes in Cook County in 2019 was 159,471 for an average of 430 accidents daily.
+According to the Illinois Department of Transportation (IDOT), the total number of crashes in Cook County in 2021 was 156,289.

 Also included in that number are 285 fatal crashes and 30,337 crashes that resulted in injury.
 Six hundred fifty-seven people are killed throughout Illinois due to alcohol-related crashes, although the exact numbers for Cook County aren’t available.